If you are planning to visit New York City, deciding when to go can be a challenge.

 Broadway Week returns with two-for-one deals on theater tickets.
 Baseball’s still happening and football season begins.

-The month is filled with festivals and parades with the highlights being the Feast of San Gennaro, the Carribean Day Parade and the Atlantic Antic.
+The month is filled with festivals and parades with the highlights being the Feast of San Gennaro in Little Italy, the Caribbean Day Parade, and the Atlantic Antic.

 You can pretty much count on the tourist crowds being gone giving you more time and space to visit the city’s top attractions.